 Thursday, May 31, 2007

-Worst Episode Ever
+SIFF 2007: Madrigal Is the Worst Episode Ever

-The only good thing in Madrigal.
+The only good thing in Madrigal: Carla Sanchez.

-I was hoping Waiter would be the worst film I saw at SIFF, but I hoped in vain.
 Madrigal is worse.
 How much worse?
 I wrenched my back a little over a week ago and was in considerable pain for three days.
 I didn't so much as take an aspirin.
-Madrigal lasted 112 minutes and about ten minutes in I was screaming for the Vicodan.
+Madrigal lasted 112 minutes and about ten minutes in I was screaming for the Vicodin.

 Not being familiar with Fernando Perez I had no idea he is one of the most celebrated film directors of Cuba, a fact I never would have guessed from watching this movie.
 Far from looking like the accomplished work of a veteran director, Madrigal appears to be a first-time feature by a student filmmaker; the depiction of contemporary human behavior and sexual mores being so utterly inept it could have only been written by a kid with zero life experience or a hopelessly out-of-touch old fart.